brucou/xstate-interpreter/README.md

 - `updateState` and `mergeOutput` should be pure, monoidal operations
   - i.e. with an empty value, and associativity properties
 - all functions involved in the machine and interpreter configuration should be pure functions
+- if you use a function as xstate action, that function must be a named function!!
 - type contracts

 ### Tips and gotchas